Sasho80/Exam/README.md

-01.To write a program that checks an array for odd numbers, the array can be entered from the keyboard or has set values.
+01.To write a program that checks an array for odd numbers and outputs their number, the array can be input from the keyboard or have set values.